stanislaw/simple_roles/README.md

 # SimpleRoles

 SimpleRoles is a Rails Engine providing simple Role System for any Rails 3 app.
-It was created as demo role-system to accompany [CanTango gem](https://github.com/kristianmandrup/cantango) initial installiation and usage.
-Intended to be very easy to setup & use.

-It even seems to be good for being used as a real role system inspite of (or due to ;)) its almost maximum simplicity.
+Initially, it was created as demo role-system to accompany [CanTango gem](https://github.com/kristianmandrup/cantango) initial installiation and usage, and intended to be very easy to setup & use.

-If you are looking for a real serious roles system solution try [Troles](https://github.com/kristianmandrup/troles) gem created by [Kristian Mandrup](https://github.com/kristianmandrup)
+Now it is good to be used as a real role system inspite of or due to its almost maximum simplicity.

 ## Installiation